A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Comparison of the stochastic reduced model with the full Kuramoto-Sakaguchi model

+We now show that the fluctuations of the order parameter as observed in Figure~\ref{fig:rt_with_transient} can be captured by the closed stochastic evolution equation (\ref{eq:ks_sde})-(\ref{eq:ks_sde_OU}) for the entrained oscillators $\theta_i$ with $i\in \mathcal{C}$.
+Here we present results again for the parameter setting used in Section~\ref{sec:num} with $\lambda = \pi/4$, $g(\omega) \sim \mathcal{N}(0,1)$ and $N = 160$.
+We begin with a coupling strength $K=3$ as used in Section~\ref{sec:num}.

+The averages $\langle S\rangle_t$ and $\langle C\rangle_t$ in \eqref{eq:ks_sde} can be computed either from long time simulations or from our analytical mean-field theory results \eqref{eq:Sbar} and \eqref{eq:Cbar}.
+The agreement is up to an error of less than $1\%$ (cf. Figure~\ref{fig:rho_SC}).
+We use in the following the numerically obtained values.
+The parameters of the Ornstein-Uhlenbeck process \eqref{eq:ks_sde_OU} were determined by the fitting of the covariance functions according to \eqref{eq:LSQ} which we recall here as $\gamma=0.727, \upsilon=1.73$ and $\sigma_{11}=0.374, \sigma_{12}=\sigma_{21}=0.0090, \sigma_{22}=0.271$.
+We remark that in the thermodynamic limit $N\to\infty$ the effect of the stochastic fluctuations $\xi_t$ and $\zeta_t$ in (\ref{eq:ks_sde}) decays and we recover the deterministic evolution equation derived in \cite{YueEtAl20}.
+We simulate the system (\ref{eq:ks_sde})-(\ref{eq:ks_sde_OU}) using an Euler-Maruyama integrator with a time step of $dt=0.01$.

+Figure~\ref{fig:rho_r_rc} shows the empirical histograms of the order parameter $r_c$ pertaining to the synchronized oscillators as well as the total order parameter $r$ for all oscillators when simulated using the full Kuramoto-Sakaguchi model (\ref{eq:ks}) and when estimated by the reduced stochastic system (\ref{eq:ks_sde})-(\ref{eq:ks_sde_OU}) using (\ref{eq:rc}) and (\ref{eq:rsde}) for the associated order parameters; we remark that results using the approximation (\ref{eq:rsdeapprox0}) for the associated order parameter lead to results indistinguishable by eye.
+We further show the histogram of the order parameter $r_c$ which only takes into account the entrained synchronized oscillators.
+It is seen that our stochastic reduction captures the observed fluctuations for both $r_c(t)$ and $r(t)$ very well.
+We remark that the histograms are not distinguishable by eye if the order parameter is calculated by an actual time trajectory of $r_c(t)$ or by its constant mean $\bar{r}_c$ (cf. (\ref{eq:rsde}) and (\ref{eq:rsdeapprox0})).

-We remark that long-time solutions of (\ref{eq:rOA}) generate empirical histograms undistinguishable by eye from those presented in Figure~\ref{fig:rho_r_rc}.
-Note that the order parameter is driven by coloured noise in (\ref{eq:rOA}).
-This is in contrast to Snyder et al\cite{SnyderEtAl21} who postulated Brownian motion as the driving noise.
+Long-time solutions of the reduced stochastic equation for the order parameter (\ref{eq:rOA}) generate empirical histograms undistinguishable by eye from those presented in Figure~\ref{fig:rho_r_rc}.
 In Figure~\ref{fig:rcomp} we show the time evolution of the order parameter $r_c(t)$ computed from simulations of the full Kuramoto-Sakaguchi model (cf. Figure~\ref{fig:rt_with_transient}) and of our reduced stochastic system (\ref{eq:ks_sde})-(\ref{eq:ks_sde_OU}).
 It is seen that the qualitative smooth character of the fluctuations observed in the deterministic Kuramoto-Sakaguchi model (\ref{eq:ks}) is reproduced by our stochastic system which is driven by coloured OU noise.\\